vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/07/036_anjanam/_index.md

 +++
 ## Comment
 Of this verse are found in Pāipp. only the first words, a lacuna following.
-Kāuç.
+Kāuś.
 (79. 2) prescribes its use in the marriage ceremonies of the fourth day, as the two spouses anoint one another's eyes.

 ## Translations